ankane/tomoto-ruby/README.md

 ## Performance

 tomoto uses AVX2, AVX, or SSE2 instructions to increase performance on machines that support it.
-Check what it’s using with:
+Check which instruction set architecture it’s using with:

 ```ruby
 Tomoto.isa